The Two Most Common Causes of Adhesive Arachnoiditis

 Adhesive arachnoiditis (AA) doesn’t just happen out-of-the-blue or overnight.
 It is the tragic end result of sequential pathologic damage, over time, to multiple spinal tissues.

-There are two common pathologies that can cause this, resulting in early symptoms that precede AA itself:
+Here are the two common pathologies that can cause AA, and the early symptoms that precede AA itself:

 Pathology #1: Spinal Trauma

-The first pathologic journey is accidental spine trauma or a medical procedure that damages the spinal canal cover, which consists of an outer layer (dura) and an inner layer (arachnoid).
+The first pathologic journey is accidental spine trauma or a medical procedure such as an epidural injection that damages the spinal canal cover, which consists of an outer layer (dura) and an inner layer (arachnoid).

-The arachnoid becomes inflamed after trauma, just like a finger that has been hit with a hammer.
+Direct spinal injuries may occur to persons in good health.
+Examples are auto accidents or electrocution in an industrial accident.
+The arachnoid layer becomes inflamed after trauma, just like a finger that has been hit with a hammer.
 The inflammation may progress and then spread.

 Pathology #2: Degenerative Discs